THIS IS A SITE FOR ALL POSITIVE WITCHES & WICCAN’S – DARK MAGIC FOLLOWERS NEED NOT ENTER!

 Modern practices identified by their practitioners as “witchcraft” have arisen in the twentieth century, generally portrayed as revivals of pre-Christian European magic and spirituality.
 They thus fall within the broad category of Neopaganism.
 Contemporary witchcraft takes many forms, but often involves the use of divination, magic, and working with the classical elements and unseen forces such as spirits and the forces of nature.
 The practice of herbal and folk medicine and spiritual healing is also common, as are alternative medical and New Age healing practices.

-Does not exist.
+To a Positive Witch or Wiccan, a Satanic Witch does not exist.
 Why?
 Witches don’t believe in Satan remember?
 Unlike most of the worlds major religions, Wiccans don’t believe that the body or the earth is evil or sinful.
 What this may refer to is Black Magic (the dark arts) (demonology) that traditionally uses supernatural powers for evil and selfish purposes, and often performing rituals for putting a curse or hex on someone.
 Black magic is a corruption or misuse of Witchcraft using it to be self-serving or destructive ends without regard for the cultural morals of the religion.
 It can be as simple as wishing something bad would happen to another, to a complex ritual.
 This “dark art” that I have explained is what most of us Wiccan’s get stereotyped or labelled as being.
 Let’s hope some of these people are smart enough to read about what a Wiccan and Witchcraft really is, and educate themselves a bit!